Skip to content ↓

 • Reading will be set on Friday and due in on Monday (This counts towards their weekend reading).

-• Spelling tests are on Tuesdays and the children should be practising their spellings for this.
+• Spelling tests are on a Monday and the children should be practising their spellings for this.

 • Reading needs to be completed at least 4 times a week with a signature for every reading session (school books, home books and library books all count towards this)